-If you or your provider chooses a covered brand name prescription drug when you could get a generic equivalent instead, you pay the difference in cost between the brand name prescription drug and the generic equivalent.
-For example, if the brand name prescription drug costs \$80 at retail, and the Fund's cost for the generic equivalent is \$30, you must pay the \$50 difference.
-You will also have to pay the applicable generic prescription drug copay (\$3 or \$10, depending on your medical benefit option).
+If you or your provider choose a brand name prescription drug when you could get a generic equivalent instead, you pay the difference in cost between the brand name prescription drug and the generic equivalent.
+For example, if the brand name prescription drug costs \$80, and the Fund's cost for the generic equivalent is \$30, you must pay the \$50 difference.
+You will also have to pay the generic prescription drug copay.

 The generic prescription drug policy does not apply to certain prescription drugs that need to be closely monitored, or if very small changes in the dose could be harmful.
 The prescription drugs that are not subject to the generic prescription drug policy change from time to time.
-You can get up-to-date information by calling Hospitality Rx at (844) 813-3860.
-This rule will also not apply if the prior authorization program makes an exception to the rule.
+You can get up-to-date information by calling Hospitality Rx.
+This rule will also not apply if the prior authorization program makes an exception.
 Your healthcare provider will need to get prior approval for this exception to apply to your prescription drugs.

-If you have an exception to the generic prescription drug policy, you will still have to pay the applicable brand name drug copay (\$20 or \$30, depending on your medical benefit option).
+If you are approved for an exception to the generic prescription drug policy, you will still have to pay the applicable preferred or non-preferred copay.

-The Plan pays benefits only for the types of expenses listed below:
+The Plan pays benefits only for the types of formulary expenses listed below:

-- Formulary FDA-approved prescription drugs which can legally be purchased only with a written prescription from a healthcare provider.
-This includes oral and injectable contraceptives and drugs mixed to order by a pharmacist, as long as at least one part of the mixed-to-order drug is an FDA-approved prescription drug. - The following formulary diabetic supplies: insulin, diabetic test strips, control solution for glucometers, disposable syringes and needles, and lancets. - Formulary prescription and non-prescription (over-the-counter) preventive healthcare services and supplies, including immunizations. - The following single-source formulary vitamins: ferrous sulfate, vitamin D, cyanocobalamin, vitamin K, potassium chloride, bicarbonate, phosphate, calcium acetate, niacin, and Galzin (zinc). - Formulary hormone therapy, including both infused hormone therapy and hormones you get at a pharmacy.
-The hormones must be FDA approved and only available by prescription.
-Prior authorization is required for certain hormone therapy.
-Hormone therapy for individuals with gender dysphoria is not subject to an age restriction; however, the prior authorization process for individuals under age 18 will include an additional requirement that the treating physician have documentation showing sexual maturity of Tanner stage 2 or more.
+- FDA-approved prescription drugs which can legally be purchased only with a written prescription from a healthcare provider.
+This includes oral and injectable contraceptives and drugs mixed to order by a pharmacist, as long as at least one part of the mixed-to-order drug is an FDA-approved prescription drug. - The following diabetic supplies: insulin, diabetic test strips, control solution for glucometers, disposable syringes and needles, and lancets. - Prescription and non-prescription (over-the-counter) preventive healthcare services and supplies, including immunizations (see page H-5). - The following single-source vitamins: ferrous sulfate, vitamin D, cyanocobalamin, vitamin K, potassium chloride, bicarbonate, phosphate, calcium acetate, niacin, and Galzin (zinc).